canonical/microceph/docs/how-to/mount-cephfs-share.rst

     $ sudo mkdir /mnt/mycephfs
     $ sudo mount -t ceph :/ /mnt/mycephfs/ -o name=admin,fs=newFs

-Here, we provide the CephX user (admin in our example) and the fs created earlier (newFs).
+Here, we provide the Cephx user (admin in our example) and the fs created earlier (newFs).

 With this, you now have a CephFs mounted at ``/mnt/mycephfs`` on your client machine that you can perform IO to.